Ben Chapman (baseball): Jackie Robinson game - April 22, 1947

 On April 22, 1947, with Chapman as manager, the Philadelphia Phillies played the newly racially integrated Brooklyn Dodgers and Jackie Robinson at Ebbets Field.
 During the game, Chapman immediately took to hurling vicious racial epithets towards Robinson.
 Aside from the racial name calling of "Snowflake" and "Nigger", Chapman also taunted Robinson with lusting after and sleeping with the white players' wives.
-Harold Parrott, the Dodgers’ traveling secretary recalled that "Chapman mentioned everything from thick lips to the supposedly extra-thick Negro skull" and that Robinson's fellow teammates "would become infected with if they touched the towels or the combs he used."
+Harold Parrott, the Dodgers’ traveling secretary recalled that "Chapman mentioned everything from thick lips to the supposedly extra-thick Negro skull" and that Robinson's teammates "would become infected with if they touched the towels or the combs he used."
 The taunting and abuse became so bad that Phillies third baseman Lee Handley, upon reaching base, apologized to Robinson, telling him that not all the Phillies players felt the same.
-He told Robinson that some were only going along with it as they had been told by "management" to act as such.
+He told Robinson that some were only going along with it as they had been told by "management" to act that way.

 Many fans in attendance that day wrote to baseball commissioner Happy Chandler, demanding that Chapman be disciplined by the league.
 Chapman's comments were thusly published in the May 3 issue of the Pittsburgh Courier.
 Then on May 4, syndicated columnist and radio host Walter Winchell called for Chapman to "be thrown out of baseball."
 On May 5, Commissioner Chandler issued an order restraining the Phillies from using "vicious un-American racial remarks" against Robinson.